 "What blasphemy!" cried a disciple.
-"O, believers-hath not Allah power to turn stone into fire, or fire into stone?"
+"O believers-hath not Allah power to turn stone into fire, or fire into stone?"

 "Yea," Omar said.
 "The power that moves our earth upon its orbit!
 The power that hath set worlds beyond worlds in outermost space!
-That same power moves us through our tiny lives."
-He turned impulsively to Ghazali.
-"And we will not understand."
+That same power moves us college of the long-beards.
+Such a talk!
+May Allah never cause the like to be again."